lizboyer/AirlineTracker/documents/Project_Proposal.md

 We will store each airport as a node, and each node will contain all of the routes connecting it to other airports, therefore our storage will be O(A), with A being the number of airports we include as nodes in our graph.

 ## 3. Graph Algorithms
 To identify the shortest path we will implement Dijkstra’s Algorithm.
-The function inputs will be two airport codes, the starting point and the destination, and the function output will be three of the shortest routes.
+The function inputs will be two airport codes, the starting point and the destination, and the function output will be the shortest routes.
 The non-negative weights will be distance from the starting vertex as determined by location data from the dataset.
 Our target runtime will be O(V + E).

 To traverse through the airline graph, we will be implementing DFS due to its compatibility with the strongly connected component algorithm we have chosen.
 However, due to similarities between Dijkstra’s and BFS, we may implement it as well.
 We will be using Kosaraju’s algorithm to find the strongly connected vertices from the airline graph, which will then be assigned weights that we can use in Dijkstra’s algorithm.
 The target runtime for this algorithm is also O(V + E).